GaspardMacaux/Documentation_app/docs/source/single_dataset_analysis/dimentional_reduction.rst

 ### Overview

 Dimensional reduction is a crucial step in simplifying high-dimensional single-cell RNA sequencing data, making it easier to analyze and interpret.
-In this application, **Principal Component Analysis (PCA)** is the sole technique used for dimensional reduction, followed by an **Elbow Plot** to help determine the number of principal components (PCs) to retain.
+In this application, **Principal Component Analysis (PCA)** is used for dimensional reduction, followed by an **Elbow Plot** to help determine the number of principal components (PCs) to retain.

-### Why PCA?

-**PCA** is chosen for several reasons:

-- **Simplicity and Speed**: PCA is computationally efficient and scales well with large datasets.
-- **Interpretability**: PCA linearly reduces the data, making the principal components easy to interpret in terms of variance explained by each component.
-- **Initial Dimensional Reduction**: PCA is often used as the first step before further downstream analyses like clustering.

 ### How to Perform Dimensional Reduction